Updated April 2026

 What is Wedding Insurance?

-Wedding insurance is a specialist policy designed to protect couples against financial losses if their wedding is cancelled, postponed, or disrupted by unforeseen events.
+Wedding insurance is a specialist policy that protects couples from financial loss if their wedding is cancelled, postponed or disrupted by events outside their control.

-Note: Wedding insurance is designed for unforeseen events outside your control.
+Note: Wedding insurance covers unforeseen events outside your control.
 It does not cover a change of mind, pre-existing conditions known at the time of purchase, or voluntary cancellation.

 Main Types of Wedding Insurance Cover